 Warwolf has also started a fan sequel, The Shadow of Ages.
 The two sequels are entirely unrelated though both are set sometime after the end of the original.
 How long varies.
 Dalek IX's fic is at least a century or so after the original.
 Warwolf's...hasn't actually been defined in terms of timeline beyond the fact that it's sometime after Equestria jumped back to its own world.

-South Africans with Surface-to-Air Missiles: The author went to quite some lengths to describe the fighting prowess of South African artillery and light armoured cavalry, including detailing their names and weapon systems.
+South Africans with Surface-to-Air Missiles: The author went to quite some lengths to describe the fighting prowess of South African artillery and light armored cavalry, including detailing their names and weapon systems.

 Stepford Smiler: The newfoals.
-Aftermath, Part II reveals even natural-born ponies get creeped out by it.
+Aftermath, Part II reveals even natural-born ponies find them creepy and unsettling.

 Title Drop: During the US President's speech after the war is wrapped up.